shichao-an/notes/docs/lkd/ch7.md

 * To the hardware: the operating system services the interrupt without delay.
 * To the rest of the system: the interrupt handler executes in as short a period as possible.

-At the very least, an interrupt handler’s job is to acknowledge the interrupt’s receipt to the hardware.
+At the very least, an interrupt handler's job is to acknowledge the interrupt's receipt to the hardware.
 However, interrupt handlers can oftern have a large amount of work to perform.

 ### Top Halves Versus Bottom Halves